m-salewski/data-modeling-protocol/notebooks/data_exploration/EDA_protocol_README.md

 # Exploratory Data Analysis protocol
 A standardized protocol for exploring data, and selecting/engineering features.

+> **Because EDA is Tedious and Takes Forever**

+> We’re all guilty of performing a cursory EDA, if any at all (“let’s just get to the model training!”). [...]
+EDA can take a considerable amount of setup.
+Coding those same, slightly modified functions for the hundredth time is something we all do.
+And remembering which visualization types work best for which feature types and feature/target-type combination is not easy.

 ## Inspect data

 <hr style="border: 4px dotted #aaaaaa; border-style: none none dotted; color: #fff; background-color: #fff;"/>